sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 ---

-# Why is it useful?
+# Eating its own dog food

-`__consumer_offsets` stores the offsets of the ... consumers (sic!).
+The topic `__consumer_offsets` stores the offsets of the topics consumed by consumer applications (and even of itself, if someone consumes it!).

-But consumers and offsets are actually formed of several components:
+Let's resume the vocabulary around the Kafka's consuming model, to understand what it should store:

 - A consumer consumes a `topic`.
 - A consumer belongs to a `groupId`.
 (Note that the same `groupId` can be used to consume different topics)
 - A consumer consumes topic's `partitions`. (and can consume only some of them)
-- Each consumed partitions has its own `offset` for the whole tuple `(topic, groupId)`.
+- Each consumed partitions has its own `offset` for each couple `(topic, groupId)`.

-`__consumer_offsets` is therefore the storage of the combinaison of all these things.
+`__consumer_offsets` is the storage of all these things through time.

+If we consume it, we can be aware of all the changes and progression of each consumers.

-# How to read it?
+# How to read the current offsets?

 ## Admin command: ConsumerGroupCommand